OmarShama/eventorove/DEPLOYMENT.md

-# MonoNestNext Production Deployment Guide
+# Eventorove Production Deployment Guide

-This guide explains how to deploy your MonoNestNext application to production using the dev environment configuration.
+This guide explains how to deploy your Eventorove application to production using the dev environment configuration.

 ## 🚀 Quick Start